meetshekhat07/brainlogic/README.md

 A modern, responsive website built with React and Vite for Brain Logic Info Solutions, showcasing professional IT services including Magento, ReactJS, Angular, .NET, Java, and Python development with GraphQL expertise.

+🚀 **Auto-deployment is now active!** Every push to main branch automatically deploys to https://brainlogic.in

 ## 🚀 Features

 - **Modern Design**: Clean, professional UI with latest IT industry color trends